 So you have to learn about the signal buoys, and what they mean about the channels that you can go in, and which side of the buoys you need to be on, to avoid other water traffic.

 So that was the first lesson.
 And we got to a place that looked likely for fishing, right?
-The Chesapeake is a little choppy, and so the boat would be rocking back and forth … like that.
-And then, when we would cast into the bay with our fishing lines, there would be a movement of the boat that would push the boat in a direction that frightened me, because it seemed almost likely that we would capsize … especially when my dad casted.
+The Chesapeake is a little choppy, and so the boat would be rocking back and forth.
+And then, when we would cast into the bay with our fishing lines, there would be a movement of the boat that would push it in a direction that frightened me, because it seemed likely that we would capsize … especially when my dad cast.

-He was heavier than I, because he was grown, and so he would cast, and the boat would shift sideways, and plus there would be the waves, and if there was another boat coming along, usually they went pretty fast, and so they would create that … I don’t know what you call them … it’s that wave front that goes along with them, and is much larger than the normal waves of a quiet bay.
+He was heavier than I, because he was grown, and so he would cast, and the boat would shift sideways, plus there would be the waves, and if there was another boat coming along, usually they went pretty fast, and so they would create that … I do not know what you call them … it is that wave front that goes along with them, and is much larger than the normal waves of a quiet bay.

-So, I had all these things to contend with, because I was basically a landlubber.
-And I was about 13 years old, right?
-And even in those days, I always wore glasses … reading glasses, especially … and I carried them with me all the time, because I was an avid reader, right?
+I had all these things to contend with, because I was basically a landlubber.
+And I was about 13 years old.
+Even in those days, I always wore glasses … reading glasses, especially … and I carried them with me all the time, because I was an avid reader, right?

-So I had my glasses, but I didn’t need them at the moment when I was fishing.
+So I had my glasses, but I did not need them at the moment when I was fishing.
 I had my hands full, trying to figure out what to do.
 Plus, I was holding onto the edge of the boat. [chuckles]

-So, the long and the short of it is: I sat down on my reading glasses.
+The long and the short of it is: I sat down on my reading glasses.
 And I broke them in the middle.
 It was the first time I had ever done anything destructive to my reading glasses, ever … My father found out, and he was grimly angry about it.
-Because in those days, we didn’t have the money to put out for another pair of glasses.
+In those days, we did not have the money to put out for another pair of glasses.

 And when all was said and done, for his entire platoon, no one survived but he.
-And I think that the reason for that was that he was very cool under fire.
-And under life-threatening circumstances, he kept his head and his neutral mind, and preserved what he could … whether it was, hopefully, the lives of his crew … because I know it cost him, all his life … the thought that everyone had passed on but he … or whether it’s just your own life, if that’s all that you can do.
+I think that the reason for that was that he was very cool under fire.
+And under life-threatening circumstances, he kept his head and his neutral mind, and preserved what he could … whether it was, hopefully, the lives of his crew … because I know it cost him, all his life … the thought that everyone had passed on but he … or whether it is just your own life, if that is all that you can do.